ayazhankadessova/studyNotes/Steps.md

   2. [x] Errors when not all fields input
   3. [x] Test AsyncHandler w/ unexpected Token

+- Update User

+  1. [x] User Not Found if id not correct
+  2. [x] All fields are required if one field is missing
+  3. [x] Update

 6. Clean-ups/standartization

 - [ ] Check if can log custom errors